dotnet/docs-maui/docs/migration/renderer-to-handler.md

 Each platform's handler implementation overrides the <xref:Microsoft.Maui.Handlers.ViewHandler`2.DisconnectHandler%2A> implementation, which is used to perform native view cleanup such as unsubscribing from events and disposing objects.
 By default, handlers automatically disconnect from their controls when possible, such as when navigating backwards in an app.

 In some scenarios you might want to control when a handler disconnects from its control, which can be achieved with the [`HandlerProperties.DisconnectPolicy`](xref:Microsoft.Maui.Controls.HandlerProperties.DisconnectPolicyProperty) attached property.
-This property requires a <xref:Microsoft.Maui.HandlerDisconnectPolicy> argument, with the <xref:Microsoft.Maui.HandlerDisconnectPolicy> enumeration defining the following values:
+This property requires a <xref:Microsoft.Maui.HandlerDisconnectPolicy> argument, with the enumeration defining the following values:

-- `Automatic`, which indicates that a handler will be disconnected automatically.
+- `Automatic`, which indicates that the handler will be disconnected automatically.
 This is the default value of the [`HandlerProperties.DisconnectPolicy`](xref:Microsoft.Maui.Controls.HandlerProperties.DisconnectPolicyProperty) attached property.
-- `Manual`, which indicates that a handler will have to be disconnected manually by invoking the <xref:Microsoft.Maui.IElementHandler.DisconnectHandler> implementation.
+- `Manual`, which indicates that the handler will have to be disconnected manually by invoking the <xref:Microsoft.Maui.IElementHandler.DisconnectHandler> implementation.

 The following example shows setting the [`HandlerProperties.DisconnectPolicy`](xref:Microsoft.Maui.Controls.HandlerProperties.DisconnectPolicyProperty) attached property: